nimanzik/nimanzik/README.md

     <td>
 --->

-I'm an applied deep-learning research scientist with expertise in earth and environmental sciences and extensive experience in programming, statistics, signal processing and modelling.
+I'm a research data scientist with extensive experience in programming, statistics, signal processing and modelling.
 I'm highly interested in using machine learning- and deep learning-powered models for actionable insights.
 I mainly write codes using Python, PyTorch and Bash, and currently learning Julia.